zbalkan/IntegrityService/README.md

 * directories in Linux
 * directories and Registry keys in Windows.

-This application is a FIM servce for Windows.
+This application is a FIM service for Windows.

 ## Usage
 It is designed to be a Windows Service.
 In first use, it will start a scan based on the settings.
 Settings are read from Windows Registry.